 The union members at United Fabricators just voted to accept a new contract.
-For months the Company has tried to make them agree to pay 50% of their health insurance costs.
+For months the Company had tried to make them agree to pay 50 percent of their health insurance costs.
 The members had resisted and the negotiating committee stayed firm.
 The new contract contained good pay raises and they held the line on the insurance costs.
-Ideal Fabrizio, the chief steward stood outside of the union hall looking for any reporters.
+Ideal Fabrizio, the chief steward, stood outside of the union hall looking for any reporters.
 In previous negotiations reporters usually showed up but today none appeared to be there.
-"This would have been a good story," thought Ideal.
+“This would have been a good story,” thought Ideal.

-Anne Burlak, the Shop Chairperson for the union at Hillcrest Nursing Home was furious.
+Anne Burlak, the president of the union at Hillcrest Nursing Home, was furious.
 The local newspaper had a story about a demonstration the nursing home workers had held the day before to protest understaffing, forced overtime and the effect this had on the patients.
 The newspaper had it all wrong.
-"Just look at this" she said.
-"They quote me saying that taking care of old people is a pain in the back.
-That's not what I said.
+“Just look at this” she said.
+“They quote me saying that taking care of old people is a pain in the back.
+That’s not what I said.
 I was trying to explain to the reporter that when we are short-staffed and we have to work 10 hours a day lifting patients, there are more back injuries.
-They made us look like jerks."
+They made us look like jerks.”

 There are lots of reasons why unions should talk to the press.
-Often times we need the support of the community in taking on a battle with the employer.
-Getting the word out to large numbers of people usually can only be accomplished though newspapers, radio or television.
-(Though the Union should never ignore the value of passing out leaflets at local supermarkets informing the public of what is happening.)
-Good stories in the press can lead to contacts for organizing new workplaces.
+Often we need the support of the community in taking on a battle with the employer.
+Getting the word out to large numbers of people can usually only be accomplished by getting coverage in the media.
+(Though the union should never ignore the value of passing out leaflets informing the public of what is happening, especially if their workplace is regularly visited by the public, like a grocery store or a university.)
+Good stories in the press and on the internet can also lead to contacts for organizing new workplaces.

-Many times the Union can't avoid talking to the press.
-A union local holds an informational picket line in front of their workplace and in some communities it's likely that the press will show up.
+Many times the union can’t avoid talking to the press.
+In some communities, it’s likely that the press will show up if a union local holds an informational picket line in front of their workplace — regardless of whether they contact the press or not.

 The key to getting good media coverage is being prepared and not leaving dealing with the press to chance.